oszuidwest/windows11-baseline/README.md

 ## Policy Framework

 Policies are applied via LGPO.exe based on system purpose and ownership.
 Configuration is defined in `policies/config.json`.
 See [`policies/README.md`](policies/README.md) for the full policy matrix.

-All systems receive security hardening beyond Windows 11 24H2 defaults:
+## Security Hardening

+All systems receive defense-in-depth hardening beyond Windows 11 24H2 defaults.
+Attack surface reduction is achieved by disabling the Remote Registry service, blocking AutoRun on all drive types, and removing pre-installed bloatware.
+Protocol hardening enforces NTLMv2-only authentication (level 5) to prevent downgrade attacks.
+Windows Defender Network Protection provides real-time blocking of connections to known malicious and phishing domains.
+Telemetry is disabled to minimize data exposure.
+These measures complement the SMB signing and LSA protection already enabled by default in 24H2.

 ## LTSC Compatibility